• Facebook

 by Kayla Kornoelje | Jul 9, 2022 | Daily Paper Summaries

-Hi I’m Kayla, and this is my best friend Boots!
-With new CMB experiments coming online in the next decade, come along with me to find out what some astronomers are hoping to discover!
+With new CMB experiments coming online in the next decade, what are astronomers hoping to find?
+The answer may surprise you.

 Stare into the Void